hwacookie/unreal-log-extension/docs/UserGuide.md

 - Run **Unreal Log Viewer: Show Logs as Text for Copilot** from the Command Palette.
 - This opens a new tab with recent logs as plain text, which Copilot can use for better suggestions.
 - The number of logs shown is controlled by the `unrealLogViewer.copilotLogExportLimit` setting.

+## Configuration Settings

+You can configure the following settings in VS Code (search for "Unreal Log Viewer"):

+- `unrealLogViewer.serverPort`: TCP port for the log server (default: 9876)
+- `unrealLogViewer.useRelativeTimestamps`: Show timestamps as relative to last clear (default: false)
+- `unrealLogViewer.logTableFontSize`: Font size for log table (default: var(--vscode-font-size))
+- `unrealLogViewer.useLogLevelColors`: Enable log level color coding (default: true)
+- `unrealLogViewer.maxLogMessages`: Maximum number of log messages to keep (default: 10000)
+- `unrealLogViewer.showGridLines`: Show grid lines in the log table (default: false)
+- `unrealLogViewer.logTableFontFamily`: Font family for the log table (default: var(--vscode-font-family))
+- `unrealLogViewer.copilotLogExportLimit`: Max logs for Copilot text view (default: 1000)

+If you change the server port, you must run **Unreal Log Viewer: Apply Server Port Change** from the Command Palette for the new port to take effect.

 ## More Help